 Banff is far better known for outdoor adventure than food, but I did have one strong dinner at Chuck’s Steakhouse, an ambitious meat-focused destination on the second floor of a mountain-facing downtown building.
-Banff Hospitality Collective founder Mike Mendelman took over in 2016, replacing a 35-year-old institution called Le Beaujolais.
+Banff Hospitality Collective founder Mike Mendelman took over the building in 2016, replacing a 35-year-old institution called Le Beaujolais.
 Now the space houses blue-grey and wood walls lined with decorative cowboy hats, arrows, cleavers, and steer skulls.
-They tout themselves as “The Alberta Beef Experience,” preparing “ranch-to-table” cuts dry-aged in their fridge.
-A detailed paper placemat details info on the Calgary Stampede, Alberta Beef, key stops along The Cowboy Trail (Provincial Highway No. 22).
-We also learn about Chuck, a “born and raised Albertan” and his beloved dog Blu.
+Chuck’s Steakhouse bills themselves as “The Alberta Beef Experience,” preparing “ranch-to-table” cuts dry-aged in their fridge.
+A detailed paper placemat details info on the Calgary Stampede, Alberta Beef, and key stops along The Cowboy Trail (Provincial Highway No. 22).
+We also learn about “local legend” Chuck, a “born and raised Albertan” – who happens to be Mendelman’s dad – and his beloved dog Blu.

-Chef Sal Polizzi, Mendelman’s longtime culinary lieutenant, grills steaks over hardwood and mesquite before they’re finished under an 1800-degree broiler, basted in butter, sliced and served on a wood platter.
+Chef Sal Polizzi, Mendelman’s longtime culinary lieutenant, grills steak over hardwood and mesquite before staffers finish each order under an 1800-degree broiler.
+They’re basted in butter, sliced and served on a wood platter.

 I ordered Hand Select Alberta Prime New York Steak and Benchmark Farms “Natural” Ribeye, but preferred the 16-ounce, 28-day, dry-aged ribeye ($65).
 The rosy, beautifully seared steak had higher fat content and rich, concentrated beef flavor.